Atlantis

 The Search for Atlantis

-It is to the Princess Marta di Ruspoli, the former state archaeologist of Morocco, that I owe the crucial insight that should lead eventually to the discovery of the location of Atlantis.
-It is to my wife, a Joy both in name and nature, that I owe the urging to write down what I learned and have spoken of so many times with her over the years.
+I owe the analysis that should lead to the eventual discovery of the ancient kingdom of Atlantis to the late Princess Marte di Ruspoli of Rome, an archaeologist who presented her ideas to me while excavating the ruins of the Carthaginian city of Thymiaterion in Morocco.
+It is to my wife, a Joy both in name and nature, that I owe the urging to write down what I learned and have spoken of several times.

 Let us begin: